Renewal Cycle: 2 Years

 Kansas does not offer reciprocity with other states, however, there are provisions for licensing if you hold a current real estate license in another state.
 Click here for more information.

-How do I obtain a Kansas real estate license?
+How do I obtain a Kansas Real Estate Sales Agent or Broker License?

 - Be at least 18 years of age